counterpoint-studio/artgift/README.md

 ## Process Overview

-In a chronological order and from a technical point of view, the process of runnning an Art Gifts event has roughly the following timeline:
+In a chronological order and from a technical point of view, the process of runnning an Art Gifts event has roughly the following timeline.
+On details about how events transpired in Helsinki Fest 2020, see [the production notes](https://github.com/counterpoint-studio/artgift/wiki/Event-Production-Notes-Helsinki-Fest-2020)

 ### 1. Preparation